tedtoal/Button_TT/README.md

   readNonvolatileSettings(NVsettings, defaults);
 ```

+The above note is an important point to remember.
+Downloading your program into your microprocessor with the Arduino IDE wipes out any previously saved EEPROM data, so each time you start up with a fresh program download, expect that the EEPROM values will have been re-initialized.

 Later during initialization, *NVsettings* may be used to initialize other variables, as needed.
-Here we use  it to initialize the two integer button values:
+Here in *setup()* we use it to initialize the two integer button values:

 ```
   // Initialize integer button values.